Skip to main content

 There are many different levels of care for children and teens struggling with anxiety, depression, and other mental health issues.
 We may recommend various types of support depending on the needs of your child or teen, including:

-• Day treatment programs These programs provide therapy and other services during the day.
+• Day treatment programs These type of programs provide therapy and other services during the day.
 At the end of each day, the child or teen will return home for the night, allowing him or her the opportunities to practice the therapeutic skills that were taught during the day.

 Mental Health Treatments